amnahsiddiqa/ImMSigDb/README.md

-## ImmuneData--Database
+## IGSdb-Immune Gene Signatures Database
-ImmuneData is a NoSQL document-oriented database created using Cloud Firestore [Intro to Firestore](https://firebase.google.com/docs/firestore) or [wiki of this git repo](https://github.com/amnahsiddiqa/GCPFirebase_ImmuneData/wiki) for more information on CloudThingies like --SettingupSDKandFirebaseForProjects
+IGSdb is a NoSQL document-oriented database created using Cloud Firestore [Intro to Firestore](https://firebase.google.com/docs/firestore) or [wiki of this git repo](https://github.com/amnahsiddiqa/GCPFirebase_ImmuneData/wiki) for more information on CloudThingies like --SettingupSDKandFirebaseForProjects

+This is an ensemble of rich collection of gene sets which were contextually curated from immunology data sets in individual efforts either in-house or are present in public domain.
+We have collected them under one roof IGSdb.
+This is to provide immunology context rich feature sets from heterogeneous resources for enrichment analysis and/or multivariate data association analysis.
+Some examples are here.

 **Details on Added Data**